cloe-tang/splunk-ingest-action/README.md

 ## Additional Information

-1. If you are using IAM role as your authentication method, make sure that you have the following permission
+1. If you are using IAM role as your authentication method for S3, make sure that you have the following permission
 ```
 {
     "Version": "2012-10-17",